 Word limits, even generous ones, teach you to make every word count.
 That’s a good thing to be aware of in novels too, not to repeat yourself, or get carried away with excess verbiage.
 You know how people are always banging on about too many adjectives, the crime of adverbs, the use of weasel words and ‘that’ or ‘just’ … there’s no room for any of ‘that’ in 500 words.

 This is a hard one for me, as I tend to be a start at the beginning and move forward story teller.
-But that can be dull unless you’re writing a very short piece of flash fiction, essentially one short scene.
+But that apparently is dull.
 The advice is to start as close to the end as possible and move forward.
 Okayyy… I’m still learning that one.
 Short stories let you play with structure in bite-size pieces, so you can see how it works, or doesn’t.

 FOUR: RESIST THE URGE TO EXPLAIN

 A mantra shared with my novel critique partners, and it’s as important in a novel as it is in a short story.
 Let the reader work!
 They like to feel clever.